griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 **Q4.)** What metrics, if any, have the samples failed?
 Are the errors related?

-**A4.)** The per base sequence content of the samples don't show a flat distribution and do have a bias towards certain bases at particular positions.
-The reason for this is the presense of adapters in the reads, which also shows a warning if not a failure in the html output summary.
+**A4.)** The per base sequence content of the samples don't show a flat distribution and do have a bias towards certain bases at the beginning of the reads.
+The reason for this bias could be non-random priming during cDNA synthesis giving rise to non-random bases near the beginning/end of each fragment.
+The QC reports also flag the presense of adapters in the reads.

 Now based on the output of the html summary, proceed to clean up the reads and rerun fastqc to see if an improvement can be made to the data.
 Make sure to create a directory to hold any processed reads you may create.